bclarkson-code/Tricycle/README.md

 conda activate tricycle
 ```

-If you want to install test-dependencies you can do the following.
+If you want to install test dependencies on CPU you can do the following.
 ```bash
 conda env create -f environment.cpu.test.yml -n tricycle conda activate tricycle